founderlab/fl-auth-redux/readme.md

 ####accessTokenMiddleware
 Appends an access token to each request as a query string or header.

-###requestLoggerMiddleware
-Auto logs all rewuests to the console.

 Usage:

     // add to your reducers